 - Trailhead Location: End of Lake Poway Road in Lake Poway Park

-A picturesque and uniquely shaped rock sits at the end of this trail, offering a nice reward for those brave enough to tackle this challenging uphill hike.
+A picturesque and uniquely shaped rock sits at the end of the Potato Chip Rock Trail, offering a nice reward for those brave enough to tackle this challenging uphill hike.
 A 2,000+ ft elevation change lies in store, so be prepared for an intense climb.
 Much of the trail is exposed so be sure to bring plenty of sunscreen.
 The potato chip makes for great pictures, and you can even get on top of it, if you’re brave enough to take a little jump to it.

 Corte Madera Mountain Trail